Stephanie Potter joined the firm in 2009. Her practice focuses on civil

 clients in state and federal court disputes throughout Texas, both at

-the trial and appellate lawyers.
-She also performs pro bono work in divorce
+for the Fifth Circuit.
+She also performs pro bono work in divorce and

 Stephanie has been a regular presenter on topics such as condemnation,